newsOrganiztion/newsProject/README.md

-# NewsPRG Project
+# YaqeenNews Project

 ## Overview
-**NewsPRG** is a dynamic news platform designed to provide real-time updates, engaging articles, and interactive features for readers and journalists.
-It allows users to explore news articles across various categories and allows journalists to create, publish, and manage content.
-The platform also enables users to like, comment, share, and bookmark articles for a personalized news experience.
+**YaqeenNews** is a dynamic news platform dedicated to general news, designed to provide real-time updates, engaging articles, and interactive features for readers and journalists.
+The platform allows users to browse news articles across various categories, and journalists to create, publish, and manage content.
+The platform also allows users to like, comment, share, and favorite articles for a personalized news experience.

 **Key Features**:
 - **User Authentication**: Secure user login and registration system with JWT authentication.